web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/first-path-parameter.md

 I came up with one single `render` function that takes a template as parameter, and as many key arguments as needed, that it passes to `djula:render-template*`.

-I also added a `get-product (n)` function helper.
-This is the function that is supposed to hit the database.

 ```lisp